nottrobin/robinwinslow.uk/_posts/2015-09-25-nhs-behind-the-news.md

 [does fidgeting have health benefits like exercise][614b94c3] and [what are the risks of extended paracetamol use][c4823254].

-The first result on fidgeting was, unsurprisingly, from [the Daily Mail][dbc01221], but *amazingly* the 1st result from my paracetamol query, and the 3rd result on fidgeting, were [from nhs.uk][5be6a04b], in their [Behind the Headlines][4bdfcb8a] series.
+The first result on fidgeting was, unsurprisingly, from [the Mail Online][dbc01221], but *amazingly* the 1st result from my paracetamol query, and the 3rd result on fidgeting, were [from nhs.uk][5be6a04b], in their [Behind the Headlines][4bdfcb8a] series.

+> Mail Online: How fidgeting can help you stay healthy
+> NHS choices: Fidgeting probably not a useful alternative to proper exercise

+> Telegraph: Long term use of paracetamol can lead to high blood pressure and stroke
+> Mail Online: Paracetamol linked to heart attack risk
+> NHS choices: Is long term paracetamol use not as safe as we thought?

 You can see from the titles of the respective articles that the NHS are making a clear effort here to mitigate the damage done by sensationalist headlines.